Introduction

 Summary

-4. Underestimating the Importance of Interaction
+- Underestimating the importance of interaction

 A mismatch between the course’s content and target audience is among the most common mistakes in online course creation and can be a major reason for students to ditch their studies.